About Aramark Uniform & Career Apparel Group, Inc.

 Based in Philadelphia, ARAMARK has operations throughout the US and nearly 20 other countries.
 International markets such as Canada, Chile, Germany, Ireland, and the UK, account for about 25% of the company's revenue.
 It also has operations in Japan through its 50% ownership of AIM Services Co.

 The company has a diverse customer base in North America, serving customers in about 45 states, Puerto Rico, Mexico, and Canada from about 375 service facilities and distribution centers.

 ARAMARK serves businesses of all sizes in many industries.
 Like its outsourcing rivals, ARAMARK competes primarily through bids to provide services to specific clients.
 It is generally engaged through long-term contracts that are renewed periodically.
 Most of ARAMARK's contracts allow the company to retain all revenue from its operations while paying a commission to the client; it also works under management-fee arrangements under which clients bear some of the risk for expenses.
 In addition, the company's uniform and apparel division also sells products (outerwear, safety gear, work wear) directly to customers.

-Three years of increasing sales pushed ARAMARK's top line past its previous revenue high of $14.8 billion reached in 2014, while its net income steadily rose over those five years.
+The of increasing sales pushed ARAMARK's top line past its previous revenue high of $15.8 billion reached in 2018, while its net income steadily rose over the years until it declined in 2019.